 In the DCF method, because the business environment differs in each region, Daiwa Securities divided the Company Group's businesses into the following four segments in order to appropriately reflect the features of each region in the calculation: the Japanese business; the Indonesian business; the Malaysian business; and other businesses.
-Based on these segments, the corporate value and share value of the Company was calculated by discounting to the present value at a given discount rate for the free cash flow of each business that the Company is expected to generate with respect to the relevant business during and after the second quarter of the fiscal year ending March 2026, using as a basis the estimated revenues and investment plans under the Company's business plan for the period from the fiscal year ending March 2026 to the fiscal year ending March 2028 (the "Business Plan"), prepared by the Company for the period for which estimation was reasonable at present, and this resulted in a value per Company Share in the range of 1,649 yen to 2,454 yen.
+Based on these segments, the corporate value and share value of the Company was calculated by discounting to the present value at a given discount rate for the free cash flow of each business that the Company is expected to generate with respect to the relevant business during and after the second quarter of the fiscal year ending March 2026, which was calculated by Daiwa Securities taking into account the status of each business, including its business performance and assets and liabilities, using as a basis the estimated revenues and investment plans under the Company's business plan for the period from the fiscal year ending March 2026 to the fiscal year ending March 2028 (the "Business Plan"), prepared by the Company for the period for which estimation was reasonable at the time of the preparation thereof, and this resulted in a value per Company Share in the range of 1,649 yen to 2,454 yen.
 The weighted average cost of capital (WACC) was used for the discount rates in the following ranges: 7.18% to 9.18% for the Japanese business; 14.21% to 17.21% for the Indonesian business; 8.89% to 11.89% for the Malaysian business; and 9.39% to 12.39 % for other businesses.
 The discount rate for each business also took into account size risk premiums based on the size of the Company.
 The constant growth model was used for the calculation of the going concern value, while also comprehensively taking into consideration risk-free rates, inflation rates, GDP rates, and other factors in each region, based on a perpetual growth rates in the following ranges: 0.5% to 1.5% for the Japanese business; 5.0 % to 6.0% for the Indonesian business; 2.0 % to 3.0% for the Malaysian business; and 0.5% to 1.5% for other businesses.
 As a result, a going concern value was calculated to be in the range of 59,833 million yen to 95,918 million yen.
 In addition, the amount of cash and deposits surplus (which was calculated by deducting (i) operational cash and deposits estimated by comprehensively taking into account actual past cash-flow management in the relevant business, etc. from (ii) the Company's cash and deposits) was added in the calculation of the share value as non-operational assets.